Douglas Franklin Wright: Trial and revelation

 Wright was convicted of the murders of Barker, Marks, and Davis.
 He was also indicted in the murder of Nelson in a federal court.
 Because Nelson was a Makah Indian, Wright was never officially charged with his murder, as he would have to be tried in a federal court based on the law.
-If Wright had not quit his appeals process, he would have been tried before a federal court in the Nelson case, because killing a Native American on an Indian reservation is a federal crime, under the Major Crimes Act.
+If Wright had not quit his appeals process, he would have been tried before a federal court in the Nelson case because killing a Native American on an Indian reservation is a federal crime, under the Major Crimes Act.

 On June 25, 1993, Wright was convicted of aggravated murder for the three killings.
 On October 11, 1993, he was sentenced to death for the murders of Barker, Marks, and Davis.
 After being sentenced, Wright waived his appeals and asked to be executed, speeding up his execution.

 Shortly before his execution Wright sent a letter to The Oregonian in which he confessed to the abduction, molestation, and murder of Luke Tredway back in 1984, which was still unsolved by 1996.
 Wright elaborated: "On the morning of September 6 I'm going to be gone, and as far as I'm concerned I'm gone forever.
 I'm leaving a very violent past and I'm a very evil person; I've done nothing but bad all my life, and I wanted to do one good thing before I left.
 I want to bring light to the death of Luke Tredway because it affected me very deeply."
 He also invited Tredway's family to attend his execution if it would bring them closure, but they declined.

 Execution

 Wright was executed by lethal injection on September 6, 1996.
 It was the first execution in Oregon in thirty-four years and the state's first post-Gregg execution.
 Wright remains the first of only two people to be executed in Oregon since the resumption of the death penalty.
 The other was convicted murderer Harry Charles Moore in 1997.
 Both waived their appeals and asked that the execution be carried out.
-Wright was executed on the same day as Michael Torrence, another serial killer who was executed in South Carolina.